 To sum up the article, I’d like to name a few honorable mentions, that are also worth checking out.

 - Die Macher, a very complex game about elections.

 - Maria, a game about succession in 18th century Austria.

 - Dune, a game of political influence and fighting on the planet Arrakis.

 - Freedom: The Underground Railroad, a game about slavery and abolitionism.

-- A bunch of games from GMT, a publisher which specializes in historical accuracy, but it’s games come with the cost of accessibility:
+- A bunch of games from GMT, a publisher that specializes in historical accuracy, but its games come with the cost of accessibility:

 - Imperial Struggle (18th-century global clash between France and Britain)

 - Twilight Struggle (Cold War)